vigoux/azy.nvim/README.md

 For the record, using the asychronous UI, search in a directory with more than 300K does not lead to any blocking (any update takes less that 10ms).

+## Acknowledgement

+This project can be considered my own version ov [telescope.nvim].

+The goal of this plugin will be different than [telescope.nvim].
+This plugin focuses on speed and non-intrusivness rather that configurability.

 [telescope.nvim]: https://github.com/nvim-telescope/telescope.nvim